Brink-Software/Brink.AksKickStarters/README.md

 ## Issues

 - Runnning `pulumi destroy` will give you the following error  `error: 'azureassignedidentities.aadpodidentity.k8s.io' timed out waiting to be Ready`.
 The only way to get arround this is to export the stack and remove the offending item and then import the stack again.
 See [pulumi stack](https://www.pulumi.com/docs/reference/cli/pulumi_stack/) for more info.
+- Running `pulumi up` on an azure subscription with policies in place, can result in pulumi not being able to create items, because of said resource groups.
+Please use a subscription not having policies in place (using `az account set -s <your-subcription-id>`) or disable the policies.